FAQs

 The contract with Connected Kerb is a concession contract, meaning that West Sussex County Council and its district and borough partners are not required to contribute any funding towards this project.
 The project is also supported by the Office for Zero Emission Vehicles (OZEV) funding as and when available.

-You can download the Connected Kerb app via the Appstore or Google Play or visit www.zap-map.com.
+Download the Connected Kerb app via the Appstore or Google Play or visit zap-map (opens in new window)

 What are the chargepoint tariffs?